sc0v0ne/LearnAI/README.md

 **No Free Lunch Theorem:** When the performance of all optimization methods is averaged across all conceivable problems, they all perform equally well.
 Thus, no one optimum optimization algorithm exists.

-## Table of Contents

-The table of contents is available for the latest version of repo on [Obsidian Publish](https://notes.cogentcoder.com).

 ## Background